technofocus-pte/sapintgrtnppdepth/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     ![](./media/image55.png)

-7. Enter the SAP ES5 Username and Password and click on **Create**.
+7. If promted, enter the SAP ES5 Username and Password and click on **Create**.

     ![](./media/image56.png)